-Transfer Degree Guidelines
+Transfer Degree Pathways

-The transfer degree guidelines listed in the next section of this catalog illustrate courses a student might take if interested in a particular area of study.
-The guidelines are based on the format used to show degree requirements, and they assist the student in completing the general education requirements of a four-year degree, as well as taking introductory courses in a major field of study.
-While the guidelines are helpful, students should work with a counselor to develop individual plans.
+The transfer degree pathways listed in the catalog illustrate courses a student might take if interested in a particular area of study.
+The pathways are based on the format used to show degree requirements, and they assist the student in completing the general education requirements of a four-year degree, as well as taking introductory courses in a major field of study.
+While the pathways are helpful, students should work with a counselor to develop individual plans.